 The campus employment program was organized to provide all students, who are eligible to work in the United States, the opportunity to earn money toward their college expenses.
 Student employees are part-time employees whose primary role on campus is to earn a degree.
 As such, a student employment position is intended to be secondary to the completion of your Pomona degree.
-All full time enrolled Pomona College students have the opportunity to participate in the Student Employment Program.
+Students who are enrolled at least half-time (1.5 credits or more) have the opportunity to participate in the Student Employment Program.

 Students work for a variety of reasons.
 Some need their earnings to help defray the basic costs of a Pomona education, while others want their earnings for social activities or other expenditures.
 Still others recognize that the skills and work habits they gain on the job will benefit them when they seek full-time employment, and some simply enjoy the camaraderie of work groups.
 Regardless of your financial aid status, Pomona College offers a student work allotment to all enrolled students.